How do I comply with the British Standard for signs and when should I do it?

-- A life jacket at all times on a yacht or motor cruiser if you are a non-swimmer and when there is any possibility of entering the water.
-In addition when the skipper deems it necessary or whenever you want to wear one.
+- A lifejacket at all times on a yacht or motor cruiser if you are a non-swimmer and when there is any possibility of entering the water.
+It should also be worn when the skipper deems it necessary, or whenever you feel you need to wear one.

 Where it was once rare to see people wearing lifejackets afloat, it is now an accepted norm.
 Always wear a life jacket when abandoning ship.
 Specialist lifejackets are available for infants and children.
 Read more...

 What is the difference between Coasteering and Tombstoning?

 The critical difference between coasteering and tombstoning is the informal nature of the latter.
 Coasteering is a popular emerging activity that involves traversing along the intertidal zone, using a combination of scrambling, walking, and swimming to complete the journey.
 It often involves a series of jumps into deep water.

 It is important to recognise that tombstoning is an activity, which has been practised around the coast for generations.
 Unfortunately inrecent years it has gained attention for the wrong reasons, with a number of people killed or seriously injured.
 The title was adopted because of the way a person falls and plunges into deep water, in a similar way a stone would.
 Tombstoning is typically undertaken by individuals with varying degrees of planning and formality attached.
 Quite often, the media will use the tag tombstoning to describe a wide range of activity where people jump into the water from height.
 Read more...

 What precautions should I take when taking part in water sports?